 Location: Kamishichiken Kaburenjo

-Time: starts at 2:00pm and 4:30pm
+Time: Starts at 2:00pm and 4:30pm

 Each of Kyoto’s five geisha districts holds a major series of dance performances once a year.
 Four of these happen in the spring.
 This one, held by the geisha houses of the northern Kamishichiken Geisha District, is very special.
 The scale is rather intimate and the dance is always superb.
 It doesn’t necessarily feel like stepping back in time, it feels more like stepping out of time.
 Some of Kyoto’s specialist tour companies and concierges at high-end hotels and ryokan may be able to source you tickets for these and the other geisha dances.
 Check out our Kyoto Geisha page for more details on Kyoto’s geisha.